tchoo-oracle/jms-livelabs-staging/oci-library/oci-hol/java-management-lifecycle-management/set-up-and-enable-lcm-on-jms/set-up-and-enable-lcm-on-jms.md

 ## Introduction

-Before you can use Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly to allow the communication flow between all required components and cloud services.
+Before you can start using Lifecycle Management operations, you must ensure that your Oracle Cloud Infrastructure environment is set up correctly by creating all required OCI Resources such as Policies and Compartments.
+These OCI Resources allow the communication between all the required components and cloud services.

 <em>Estimated Time:</em> 30 minutes